How long does Confirmation (Scottish probate) take in Scotland? And what can you do to speed it up?

 1. Gather information about the estate as soon as possible

-One of the initial steps for executors is to gather all essential information about the deceased's assets.
+One of the initial steps for executors is to gather all essential information about the deceased person's assets.
 This includes creating a comprehensive inventory of properties, financial accounts, and any other assets within the estate with their date of death balances/values.
 If there's no inheritance tax to pay, you can group together the personal possessions make a guesstimate based on their current market value.

 The sooner this information is assembled, the quicker the probate process can move forward.